Duet3D/wiki-content/User_manual/RepRapFirmware/RepRapFirmware_overview.md

 | MaxZProbeProgramBytes | 8 | 8 |  |  | Maximum number of bytes in a Z probe program |
 | MaxCanDrivers | 20 | 7 |  |  | The maximum number of CAN connected stepper drivers |
 | MaxCanBoards | 20 | 4 |  |  | The maximum number of CAN connected boards |

+There are also some firmware configuration limitations with CAN expansion on Duet 3, see [CAN expansion limitations](/User_manual/RepRapFirmware/CAN_limitations).

 # Firmware differences from other firmwares